- Don't need to swallow capsules

 We get it.
 We have, too.

 Research will bring you to Redee Patches (or maybe you’ve seen their targeted ads online).
-These simple patches are supposed to reduce that bright red face you get from alcohol, without having to swallow any capsules or cut alcohol from your diet.
+These Asian Flush patches are supposed to reduce that bright red face you get from alcohol, without having to swallow any capsules or cut alcohol from your diet.

 So do the patches work?
 The short answer: no.